 The purpose of Boarding Tours is to increase your profit.
 It sounds simple, and hardly anybody can challenge that, but it’s incredible how people can forget this primary goal.

-It is the same like selling a car.
+It is the same as selling a car.
 It’s not enough to tell the potential clients that if they turn this knob, the lights turn on, if they press the gas pedal, the car goes faster.
-You won't sell much with that approach. :) A good salesperson never just present; they always sell, praise the vehicle, highlight its best features, motivate the client to close the deal.
+You won't sell much with that approach. :) A good salesperson never just presents; they always sell, praise the vehicle, highlight its best features, and motivate the client to close the deal.
 With web apps - it is exactly the same.

 Do not fall into the trap of just describing the features of your app; you need to show why your app is the only one that will solve the customer’s needs and challenges.
 You need to impress and excite.
 You are selling!